English baby names after the Norman Invasion

-A BBC article from last year, “1066 and all those baby names,” describes how the Norman conquest drastically changed naming practices in England — how Anglo-Saxon names like Aethelred, Eadric, and Leofric were quickly replaced by names like William, Robert, Henry.
+I recently came across a BBC article that described how the Norman Conquest drastically changed naming practices in England.
+Anglo-Saxon names like Aethelred, Eadric, and Leofric were soon replaced by Norman names like William, Robert, and Henry following the 11th-century invasion, which was led by William the Conqueror.

-Here’s a quote from University of St. Andrews historian Robert Bartlett:
+Here’s a quote from the article by English historian Robert Bartlett:

 The ruling elite set the fashion and soon William was the most common male name in England, even among peasants.
 A lot of people changed their names because they wanted to pass in polite society – they didn’t want to be mistaken for a peasant, marked out with an Anglo-Saxon name.